realashleybailey/FileFlows/docs/_plugins/BasicNodes/nodes/WebRequest.md

 ### Body
 The body of the request being sent.
 Variables can be used in this field.
+This is a plain text field and variables can be used using the {}.
+For example {file.Name}

 ## Outputs
 1. Successfully sent